 “This allows for event auditing, correlation and threat hunting on a whole new level.
 Most major players in this market are too expensive for small businesses that still may need to take the necessary steps to ensure security and compliance”

-“Because SIEM is incredibly complex and resource heavy, the open-source versions tend to be cumbersome to implement and maintain.”
+“Because open source SIEM is incredibly complex and resource heavy, these versions tend to be cumbersome to implement and maintain.”

 “While their enterprise counterparts have had huge amounts of resources invested to optimise them and create simpler user interfaces, the open-source variants take a long time to set up and maintain, and obviously don't include customer service to assist with the process.”